Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 ## 1. Project Structure

-#### ⚠️ NOTE - Under Review

 The directory structure style of a project should be considered law.
 Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.

-In this style, we will be using a structure that relies more on filtering and search abilities of the Project Window for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.
+In this style, we will be using a structure that relies more on search abilities of the FileSystem Dock for those working with Resources to find Resources of a specific type instead of another common structure that groups asset types with folders.

 > Using a prefix naming convention, using folders to contain assets of similar types such as Meshes, Textures, and Materials is a redundant practice as asset types are already both sorted by prefix as well as able to be filtered in the content browser.